 This course is designed for experienced and successful returning Summer Food Service Program (SFSP) sponsors, and will review the essential regulations and procedures of the SFSP.

-Program institutions and facilities receiving federal financial assistance are required to comply with federal civil rights laws to ensure all Child Nutrition participants have equal access to all benefits and services.
+Program institutions and facilities receiving federal financial assistance are required to comply with federal civil rights laws to ensure all Child Nutrition Program participants have equal access to all benefits and services.
 This course will review Civil Rights regulations, and provide all information necessary to ensure that your program is in compliance with these requirements.

 A winning meal is the key to getting great attendance and keeping kids coming to your site all summer long.
 While SFSP has its special challenges, in this hour our course, participants will explore exciting menu options for cold meals and hot meals.
 Participants will learn the SFSP meal pattern and then discover how much creativity and flexibility it has to build the best meal pattern for their needs.